 Provincetown’s 2nd Annual Day of the Dead Performing Arts Festival is a community event honoring life and death through art.

-Inspired by the Mexican traditions of El Día de los Muertos the Festival includes art workshops, a procession, an ofrenda exhibition, an evening of performance art and a dance party.
+Inspired by the Mexican traditions of El Día de los Muertos the Festival includes art workshops, a procession, an ofrenda exhibition, an evening of performing arts and a dance party.

 Workshops begin in mid-October.
-The procession, ofrenda exhibition, performance event and dance party all take place on November 2.
+The procession, ofrenda exhibition, performing arts event and dance party all take place on November 2.